CompVis/adaptive-style-transfer/evaluation/evaluation_data/README.md

+### Data descrition

+- **eval_paths_700_val.json** - list of paths to the images from MSCOCO and Plcae365 datasets used for stylization and computation of the deception score.

 #### The files which will be automatically downloaded by script:

 - **model.ckpt-790000**: checkpoint of the VGG-16 network which was trained from scratch to predict artist of the painting.